 Sports medicine specialists treat injuries sustained in all levels of physical activity.
 Contrary to what many people think, they don’t just treat sports athletes.
-They see athletes of all experience levels, from student athletes to college and professional athletes.
+They see athletes of all experience levels, from "weekend warriors" to student athletes in high school and college as well as professional athletes.
 They also treat active adults of all ages who get injured during activities such as running, biking, working out or playing intramural sports.

 Need treatment for a sports injury?

 Ochsner Sports Medicine Institute treats more than 30,000 athletes each year with game-changing innovations.
 Find a doctor and schedule an appointment online.

 Sports medicine specialists see a variety of exercise and physical activity injuries including acute pain and chronic pain.
 They also help with injury prevention and performance enhancement.

 Some of the most commonly treated areas include:

 - Knees - swelling, locking, irritation, catching, pain behind the knee cap and trouble bearing weight